kimm9/blockchain/hello_world_voting/hello_world_voting_lab.md

 # Simple Voting contract

 Now for this step, we are going to use Solidity (programming language) to write our contract.
-If you have a experience with object oriented programming, learning Solidity contracts should not be as intense as it seems.
-First we are going to write a contract called Voting, which is a like a class from a Object Oriented Programming languag.
-This contracts includes a contructor that initialized an array of candidates.
+If you have a experience with object-oriented programming, learning Solidity contracts should not be as intense as it seems.
+First, we are going to write a contract called Voting, which is a like a class from an Object Oriented Programming language.
+This contract includes a constructor that initialized an array of candidates.
 Next, we will write 2 methods.
-One that will return total votes a candidate has recieved and another method to increment vote count for a candidate.
+One that will return total votes a candidate has received and another method to increment vote count for a candidate.

-Things To Consider: A contructor is called only once when a contract is deployed to the blockchain.
+Things To Consider: A constructor is called only once when a contract is deployed to the blockchain.
 If web world overwrites an old code to a new code when it is deployed, old code in blockchain is immutable.
-When a contract is deployed again in blockchain, old contract will still be in blockchain along with all the data stored in it.
+When a contract is deployed again in the blockchain, old contract will still be in blockchain along with all the data stored in it.

 ### Creating a Contract
 - Create a file: `Voting.sol`
 - Within the file, we will specify which version of compiler the code will compile with.
-Add this on the top this file.
+Add this to the top of this file.

 ```
 pragma solidity ^0.4.18;